dfsp-spirit/brainloc/README.md

 # brainloc
 Given a point on the human brain, identify standard space coordinates and find the closest brain regions according to a brain atlas.

+This is currently intended to be used with FreeSurfer standard space template (fsaverage, fsaverage6, ... fsaverage3).

 ## About

 This is an R package that takes as input a vertex index of a FreeSurfer brain mesh in MNI305 space (typically fsaverage) and identifies the location in different coordinate systems, including: